Nouwiki/Nouwiki/README.md

 - Multiple build targets:
 	- Fragments: no `<html>`, `<head>` or `<body>` just the direct HTML content from the Markdown.
 	- Static: Full HTML but only for reading.
-	- Dynamic: Full HTML and interface for editing content within browser, plus other dynamic features.
+	- Dynamic: Full HTML plus interface for editing content within browser and other dynamic features.
 	- md.html: Pure markup but with some JS at the end which allows viewing the whole document as HTML and degrades nicely to plaintext if HTML support is not presant (e.x. in a text editor)
+	- Standalone: Each page as a standalone HTML file, all assets within the file itself (css, img, font, etc).
-- Electron app: a app that uses the same frontend as the dynamic build of markdown content, useful if you just want a local wiki, and perhaps as an editor for content that's being served on GitHub or a dedicated server.
+- Electron App:  App that uses the same frontend as the dynamic build of markdown content plus OS features, useful if you just want a local wiki, and perhaps as an editor for content that's being served on GitHub or a dedicated server.
 - Atom plugin: Same as the Electron app but for those who want to use Atom.
 - Sublime plugin: Same but Sublime.
+- Universal asset manager (audio, css, font, img, js, text, video, etc)
+- Markdown with YAML, TOML, or JSON front-matter
+- Publish entire wikis or individual pages with custom js and css.

 ## Install